kumsa-Mergia/GoLang/README.md

 ## License

 This repository is open for anyone to use and learn from.
 Please feel free to make contributions or suggest improvements.

-This README is a good starting point and can be expanded as you progress and add more examples to the repository.
-It can also serve as a portfolio to show others your Go learning journey.